cceh/ntg/docs/_sources/cbgm.rst.txt

 To start a new project:

-- create local copies of the mysql databases of the project,
+- create a new Postgres database,
-- create a new Postgres database for the project,
+- create local copies of the mysql databases,
 - add an instance to the server,
 - prepare the new Postgres database,
 - run the CBGM,